di-unipi-socc/FogDirSim/README.md

 ## Limitations / Main difference from Fog Director
  - The simulator doesn't manage multiversions applications.
 Each application is identified by an ID that is unique among all others application and versions (then in `/api/v1/appmgr/localapps/<appid>:<appversion>` the version is ignored).
  - In the PUT `/api/v1/appmgr/localapps/<appid>:<appversion>` API, also not completed description of application is accepted.
 In Fog Director this "partial body" returns an error.
+ - When new device is added, all the information on the device are returned (the discovery phase is not simulated)
 ## In progress
 This is the first project where I use MongoDB.
 Please, report any mistake on the NoSQL paradigm!